microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/privilegedaccessgroup-list-eligibilityschedulerequests.md

 ## Examples

-### Example 1: Retrieve all the eligibility requests
+### Example 1: Retrieve all the eligibility requests scoped to a group and a principal

 #### Request
 The following is an example of a request.